Trouble (Whitesnake album): Production & composition

 In July 1978, the band entered Central Recorders in London to begin work on their first proper studio album with Martin Birch producing.
 The recording and mixing only took ten days.
 In the sessions, Bernie Marsden and Micky Moody provided guitar parts and solos separately while also performing the backing vocals.
 On the contrary, Marsden does the lead vocals, “Free Flight” for that instance, which shot him on his following 1979 solo album “And About Time Too”.
 Neil Murray, who was a member since the incarnation of the band performed bass tracks.
 Dave Dowle recorded the drumming parts on that record, featuring his first appearance on the latter before he was replaced by Ian Paice in 1980.
 Towards the end of the sessions, Pete Solley's keyboard parts were completely replaced by Coverdale's former Deep Purple bandmate Jon Lord, who agreed to join Whitesnake after much coaxing from Coverdale.
 Colin Towns and Tony Ashton had also been approached, having previously played with fellow Deep Purple offshoots the Ian Gillan Band and Paice Ashton Lord, respectively.

 On the lyrics, the writing was mostly commenced by Coverdale, except "Day Tripper" (written by John Lennon and Paul McCartney) while Moody and Marsden contributed to some of the writing towards the tracks.
 All of the band's lineup wrote "Don't Mess With Me", which labeled the band as the credits themselves.

 According to Coverdale, one of the reasons the album was called "Trouble", was that his first child was born during the album's recording.

+Album cover

+The original album cover for Trouble features a graphic design of a snake.
+Although the design was uncredited, Marsden speculated in a 2011 interview that Coverdale was "almost solely responsible" for the cover art.
+Coverdale himself studied graphic design in college, which he felt that "all the artsy fartsy stuff appeals to me...
+I have great energy for it."
+He wanted Whitesnake to have "strong logos" that would eventually place them in worldwide fame.
+He also said that Whitesnake art covers is "the initial seduction to grab your attention when you walk in the record store."

+On the American releases, the sleeve was created by United Artists Records's illustrator Bill Imhoff and designer Bill Burks.
+It resembled a snake being born from a purple egg.
+Coverdale said that another cover was produced because the band's American label wanted a different cover art, which he referred to as the American design, to be more interesting.
+Marsden liked the cover art in that latter, because "it was an American idea."